LabBench-Society/LabBench.Documentation/content/en/docs/scripting/instruments/_index.md

 ---
 title: Instruments
-description: Information on how to use LabBench Instruments from python scripts.
+description: Information on how to use instruments from python scripts.
 weight: 20
 ---

-{{% pageinfo %}}

-The purpose of this section is to provide information on how to administer a LabBench system.

-{{% /pageinfo %}}